 The bolts that secure the tabletop to the metal table of the saw are usually machine bolts that fit into counterbored holes in the tabletop.
 The counterbores allow the bolts to be recessed far enough down that the saw blades can't contact them when it is drawn across stock during cutting.

 Best Surface Materials

-Installing a Fence
+Installing the Fence

-Once the surface is true to the travel of the saw, the only thing left is to install a fence.
-The fence needs to be installed perfectly square to the saw when it is set to 90-degrees.
-I like to use a 2-1/2" wide piece of MDF on edge.
-I simply make a cut in the MDF surface where I want the fence to reside and attach it to the large forward piece with a few MDF screws.
-The remaining space behind the fence can be filled with more MDF, bolted to the frame below.
+Once the horizontal front surface is true to the travel of the saw, the only thing left is to install a fence.
+A recommended fence is a 2 1/2-inch wide piece of MDF set on edge.
+The fence can be attached to the edge of front horizontal piece with a few MDF screws driven through the back of the fence and into the edge of the front tabletop.
+The space behind the fence is the filled with a rear tabletop piece and bolted to the frame below.